Kala16/Kalashree/README.md

 This repository contains the following diagrams:

-class.mdj - The class diagram.
+flow.mdj - The class diagram.

 sequence.mdj - The Sequence Diagram.